ScienceParkStudyGroup/rna-seq-lesson/_episodes/04-bioinformatic-workflow.md

 {: .bash}

-Let's have a look at the fastq files we'll be using in this lesson.
+Next we need to get to the directory thay actually contains the the fastq files.

 ~~~
-$ ls
+$ ls fq-files
 ~~~
 {: .bash}